-Don’t forget accessories!
-You can bring record of the ultrasound, small shoes, if you’ve bought.
-A good hairstyle and makeup, manicure, pedicure not only look nice but also highlights the beauty of you on the photos.
+How to prepare for your maternity photography session with accessories?
+Don’t forget them!
+You can bring a record of the ultrasound, and small shoes, if you’ve bought them.
+A good hairstyle and makeup, manicure, pedicure not only look nice but also highlights your beauty of you in the photos.
 I have got some gorgeous hand-made dresses as well, you can have a look before the session

 Since you’ll have these maternity photos forever you don’t want to look back on them in 20 years and regret anything you wore.
 You never want to think to yourself, “What on earth was I thinking?”